 - You will fill in a form with your personal information and your address in Finland

 - You should take with you to the office: passport, certificate of attendance from Laurea, residence permit (if you have one)

 Insurance and Health issues

 Insurance is recommended for all international students!
 EU/EEA country residents are entitled to healthcare in other EU member countries, if you have a European Health Insurance Card (EHIC card).
 The EHIC card is NOT an alternative to travel insurance.
 It does not cover any private healthcare or costs such as a return flight to your home country or lost/stolen property.

 Cost of Living

-The general cost of living is relatively high and the monthly living expenses of a single student are around at least EUR 700-900 per month depending on the area you are living in/studying in.
+The general cost of living is more or less comparable to the price level of larger European capitals.
+The monthly living expenses of a single student are around at least EUR 700-900 per month depending on the area you are living in/studying in.
 Temporary expenses include the housing deposit, which will be refunded at the end of the tenancy period.
 The expense for textbooks is very low, since most of the course books can be borrowed from libraries.
 Please note that there are always unexpected expenses for any international traveller.

 Settling in Helsinki area